What do you look for when choosing a mechanical watch?

 The Rolex GMT-Master is a tool watch with a dual time zone display function that was developed for Pan American World Airways pilots in 1955.
-The second-generation model, Ref.
-1675, was released in 1959 and became a best-selling model that was manufactured for over 20 years.
+The second generation, the Ref.
+1675, was released in 1959 and is a long-selling model that was manufactured for over 20 years.

 •Case material: Stainless steel •Crystal: Plastic •Water resistance: 50m